VDA5050/VDA5050/VDA5050_EN.md

 In the event of an unplanned change in the base nodes, the order shall be canceled by using the instantAction `cancelOrder`.

-After receiving the instantAction `cancelOrder`, the vehicle stops (based on its capabilities, e.g., right where it is or on the next node).
+After receiving the instantAction `cancelOrder`, the vehicle shall stop as soon as possible (based on its capabilities, e.g., right where it is or on the next node).
-A vehicle which plans and replans the trajectory between two nodes by itself shall stop right where it is and not only on the next node.
+<mark>(A vehicle which plans and replans the trajectory between two nodes by itself shall stop at its current position and not only on the next node.)</mark>

 If there are actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
 If there are running actions, those actions should be cancelled and also be reported as 'FAILED'.